yc541/Project-AWARE/README.md

 # Project-AWARE
 Building edge extraction from aerial images using Mask R-CNN, to assist wireless network coverage planning tools to find potential CPE antenna mounting locations.
 The project uses WISDM (https://www.wirelesscoverage.com/) wireless coverage planning system to produce wireless coverage reports using the building edge locations extracted by Mask R-CNN.
 Any other wireless coverage planning tools which are capable of generating point-to-point path profiles should be compatible to this project.

-The Mask R-CNN building edge detection part is built upon the torchvision object detection fine tuning tutorial, available at https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html
+The Mask R-CNN building edge detection part is built based on the torchvision object detection fine tuning tutorial for pedestrain detection, available at https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html

 The project can run under the conda environment, with a few required packages: